MicrosoftDocs/dynamics-365-fraud-protection/content/rule-analyst.md

 - **Transaction Volume** – The volume that was assessed by the observe rules.
 - **Fraud Rate** – The percentage of fraud transactions out of the total confirmed transactions that were assessed on the observe rules.
-- **Bank Decision Distribution** – The percentage of bank-decisioned transactions out of the total transactions that were sent to the bank on the observe rules.
+- **Bank Decision Distribution(when applies)** – The percentage of bank-decisioned transactions out of the total transactions that were sent to the bank on the observe rules.

 ## Filters
 In addition to common filters, the following filters are available for you to further analyze your data.
 You can select different filters and check the metrics for your analysis